-In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2009 Series A Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
-Interest on the 2009 Series A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Under existing law, interest on the 2009 Series A Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of or accrual or receipt of interest on the 2009 Series A Bonds.
-See "Tax Exemption" and APPENDIX C - "Proposed Form of Legal Opinion" herein.
+In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2011 Series C Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
+Interest on the 2011 Series C Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Under existing law, interest on the 2011 Series C Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the 2011 Series C Bonds.
+See "Tax Exemption" herein.

-\$13,710,000 2009 Series A Refunding Bonds
+\$8,480,000 2011 Series C Bonds